DBrittonLinebarger/Challenge/README.md

 ## Description

-This is a simple program that initially computes the sum of integers
+This is a simple program that initially computes the sum of integers.

 ## Team members

 * Denelle Linebarger
-*Ahmad Musleh
+* Ahmad Musleh